ETECSA: Services

 Among the services provided by ETECSA include basic telephone services (fixed telephony), alternative fixed telephony (TFA), internet, data transmission, fiber-optical, electronic payment through its platform Transfermovily wireless communication.
 The company provides services for the public, business and state sectors, as well as the millions of tourists and vacationers who travel to the Republic of Cuba.

 Since June 4, 2013, Cubans residing on the island were allowed the facilities for public access to the Internet under the Nauta service in 118 centers throughout the country from navigation rooms and public parks.
 This service had a great impact on the population since until then service was only offered in balnearios, hotels and tourist centers.
 Juventud Rebelde, official newspaper of the Union de Jovenes Comunistas (UJC), announced that new Internet access services would gradually become available in other public spaces, such as cultural centers, libraries and museums.
 The cost of Internet access is 25.00 CUP for every 2 hours and 25 minutes in public areas with WiFi connection and in navigation rooms, for access to sites hosted on Cuban servers, in the case of accounts associated with the service.

 In 2016, Nauta Hogar began, a major campaign to provide service to Cuban homes.
-The value is 12.50 CUP per hour, the price is 1.10 CUP per hour, the objective is to bring Internet services closer to everyone, since recently, especially during the coronavirus pandemic, where they have been made various bonuses and promotions to users.

 Internet can be accessed through wi-fi zones and navigation rooms, with the Nauta Hogar service, and recently through the 3G and 4G cellular network.